 Did you ever wish you could erase an entire day from your memory?
 Maybe you’d like to forget the Monday that started with a flat tire and ended with a pink slip.
 I’m sure there are moments we’d all like to disremember.
 Imagine what life would be like if forgetting – the good and bad – was your normal state of mind.

-My mom is one of the 5.4 million Americans living with Alzheimer’s – the most common type of dementia.
+June is Alzheimer’s and Brain Awareness month.
+My mom was one of the 5.4 million Americans living with the most common type of dementia.
 According to Facts and Figures, an annual report released by the Alzheimer’s Association:

 “Dementia is an umbrella term describing a variety of diseases and conditions that develop when nerve cells in the brain die or no longer function normally.
 The death or malfunction of these nerve cells, called neurons, causes changes in one’s memory, behavior and ability to think clearly.
 In Alzheimer’s disease, these brain changes eventually impair an individual’s ability to carry out such basic bodily functions as walking and swallowing.
 Alzheimer’s disease is ultimately fatal.”